Bandra Fair: Complaints

 Recently, there have been many issues raised by the residents residing on the Mount Mary Road in Bandra where the Fair takes place.
 Some residents have complained that all the public transport is reserved for pilgrims during the fair, leaving the nearby residents with no transport.
 Due to large scale cooking on the roads, some residents have complained of pollution, while many have complained that mosquitoes increase in number during the fair.
 Also, nearby dental clinics and dispensaries on Mount Mary Road prefer to remain closed during the fair.

 Popularity

 The Bandra Fair is very popular in Mumbai.
 Every year, different political parties set up their political banners across the suburb of Bandra inviting the pilgrims to the Fair.
 The Bandra Fair as known as Monti Saibini-che Fest in Konkani vernacular, is also popular outside India especially with the Indian Catholic diaspora.
-A similar event called the "Bandra Feast" is organized annually by the India Social and Cultural Centre (ISCC) in Abu Dhabi.
+A similar event called the "Bandra Feast" is organized annually by the India Social and Cultural Centre (ISCC) in Abu Dhabi and Bahrain.